jschrier/blog/_posts/2024-12-30-Minimal-flow-matching-and-rectified-flow-model-from-scratch.md

 ![1tzpmk3wltoyn](/blog/images/2024/12/30/1tzpmk3wltoyn.png)

 Let's have some fun and see how it evolves in time...the infamous "collapse inward and push outward behavior".
-Easy enough to do in memory; we just replace Fold with FoldList, and then ListAnimate the collection of plots:
+Easy enough to do in memory; we just replace `Fold` with `FoldList`, and then `ListAnimate` the collection of plots:

 ```mathematica
 animatedIntegrate[stepFn_, model_, nSteps_ : 100][source_] :=